jart/cosmopolitan/ape/specification.md

    don't want to; we can simply allow the offset to drift apart from the virtual offset.

-2. PE doesn't care about congruency and instead specifies a second kind of alignment.
+2. PE doesn't care about congruence and instead specifies a second kind of alignment.
 The minimum alignment of files is 512 because that's what MS-DOS used.
 Where things get hairy is with PE's SizeOfHeaders which has complex requirements.
 When the PE image base needs to be